lun-4/zigdig/README.md

 naive dns client library in zig

+help me decide if this api is good: https://github.com/lun-4/zigdig/issues/10

 ## what does it do
  - serialization and deserialization of dns packets as per rfc1035
  - supports a subset of rdata (A and AAAA are there, so, for most cases, this